Phase-Aware Mixture of Experts for Agentic Reinforcement Learning: Experiments

 \textbf{Number of Experts.} Table~\ref{tab:num_experts} compares expert counts.
 The $K=0$ configuration uses a single shared LoRA adapter without phase-aware routing, and all decisions use the same expert regardless of behavioral context.
 This achieves 88.3\% success, already +2.2 points over vanilla GiGPO (86.1\%), indicating that LoRA adaptation provides some benefit even without routing.
 However, performance remains uneven: 94.4\% on heating versus 62.5\% on look-at-object, a 32-point gap.

 Adding $K=2$ experts improves to 91.4\%, though look-at-object remains unchanged. $K=4$ achieves our best result at 93.8\%, with more balanced performance across tasks.
 The total improvement (+7.7\%) can be attributed to two sources: LoRA adaptation (+2.2\%, comparing $K{=}0$ to vanilla GiGPO) and phase-aware multi-expert specialization (+5.5\%, comparing $K{=}4$ to $K{=}0$). $K=6$ degrades to 85.9\% due to data fragmentation: with approximately 3,500 training tasks across 6 task types and 6 experts, finer expert partitioning reduces per-expert sample efficiency.
 We use $K=4$ experts; performance is robust across $K \in \{3,4,5\}$ as detailed in Appendix~\ref{app:ablations}.
+A practical recipe for choosing $K$ from runtime diagnostics is provided in Appendix~\ref{app:k_selection}.